Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-The list of required source moments for the 3PN waveform continues with the 2PN mass $2^4$-pole and current $2^3$-pole (octupole) moments, and so on.
-Here we give the most updated moments:
+The list of required source moments for the 4PN flux and 3.5PN waveform continues with the 2PN mass $2^4$-pole and current $2^3$-pole (octupole) moments, and so on.
+These moments are relatively easy to compute as no regularization subtleties arise.
+Since the first non-local feature appears at 4PN order, these higher-order source moments are instantaneous.
+In particular, they cannot contribute to the 4.5PN term in the quasi-circular flux.
+Here we give the most updated moments \citep{BFIS08, H23}\footnote{The STF projection $\langle\rangle$ applies only on ``alive'' indices $ijkl\cdots$ but not on the summed up indices $a$ and $b$.}